Navigation: Jump to content areas:

 Gaslamp Ball goes to San Francisco

 Walking into AT&T Park on Friday was a shock.
-A frenzied sea of orange and black swept us into it the park with it's current.
+A frenzied sea of orange and black swept us into the park with its current.
 As we were spun and twirled we would look for other ship wrecked Padres fans.
 There weren't many.
 Each time I'd see a Padres fan we'd exchange a nervous look.
 What were we in for?
 As we climbed into the life boat of our upper deck seats we floated in relative safety above most of the chaos.

 From the second to top row along the third baseline, every ball hit to right field appeared to be out of the ballpark and into McCovey Cove.
 The only two balls that actually left the park were those hit by Padres Adrian Gonzalez and Matt Stairs.
 With each home run the crowd was settled momentarily like an antacid plopped into an ulcerated stomach.
 Relief.